 Hélène, who had started fashion, was looking for a swimmer's swimsuit, as all swimmers dream of.
 A quality of a very high-end lycra that would not be damaged in chlorinated water, a fluid back for seduction, deep colors that embellish the look.

 Franck, who studied commerce and marketing while remaining passionate about design and architecture, suggested that they go for it, create their brand.
 The name would be Chlore.

 That singular, raw smell that one dreads and then loves and that intoxicates swimmers.

 Hélène looked for the most beautiful material, and found it in Italy, this lycra that holds the body and that all swimmers dream of.

 The logo is designed by Eric Beckman, the artistic director of Lui magazine.
-He is perfect.
+It is perfect.

-The first models, the Molitor, the Roubaix, barely designed by Hélène, are already classics.
+The first models, the Molitor, the Roubaix, no sooner designed by Hélène, are already classics.

 The line is spotted by the most luxurious brands in the sector (the founder of Ères, the designer of Hermès swimsuits), it is immediately distributed at Bon Marché, in the United States, in Spain.